-All students are advised individually as outline in each courses evaluation procedures (Barbering 450, 900, 1200 and 1500 scheduled hours - Cosmetology 450, 900, 1250, and 1600 scheduled hours - Manicuring 200, 300 and 400 scheduled hours - Esthetician and Teacher Trainee 300, 450 and 600 scheduled hours).
-During these advising sessions the student's progress in course (academic and attendance), career opportunities and placement program are discussed.
+All students are advised individually as outline in each course's evaluation procedures, (Barbering 450, 900 and 1000 scheduled hours), (Cosmetology 450, 900 and 1000 schedule hours), (Manicuring 200, 300 and 400 scheduled hours), (Esthetician and Teacher Training 300, 450 and 600 scheduled hours).
+During these advising sessions, the student's progress in course (academic and attendance), career opportunities and placement program are discussed.
 Students may request additional advising sessions at any time.